vitessio/website/content/en/docs/user-guides/migration/cutover.md

 ### When using -v1 commands

-1. Depending on what `-table_type` you are using you will use one of the two following commands:
+1. Depending on what `-table_type` you are using, you will use one of the two following commands:

 - RDONLY: